Botanical Tours

 With optional extension to Cappadocia

-We’ll conduct only ONE botanical tour in Autumn 2009, so if you’ve any interest in our October program, please let us know as soon as possible.
-Because we select charming (but very small) boutique hotels and mountain lodges, space on this tour is limited.
+If you’ve any interest in our April 2010 program, please let us know as soon as possible.
+Because we select charming (but sometimes very small) boutique hotels and mountain lodges, space on our tours is limited.
 We plan our itineraries carefully and can gain access to some of Turkey’s most interesting and delicate habitats because our botanical groups are never large.

-To entice those less botanically-inclined to join their plant-focused friends, our core trip, 11-22 October, includes two days in Istanbul.
+To entice those less botanically-inclined to join their plant-focused friends, our core trip, begins with two days in the bewitching metropolis of Istanbul.
 Throughout the entire tour, we’ll visit food bazaars, museums, monuments, and archeological sites like Ephesus to provide our guests a broader context in which to appreciate Turkey’s botanical riches.

-We’ve also prepared an optional four-day Cappadocia extension.
-From 22–25 October, extension participants will follow caravan routes through the Toros Mountains and onto the vast Anatolian Plateau.
-There, we’ll visit the old Silk Road towns of Beysehir and Konya, a center of Sufi culture, best known for its Whirling Dervishes.
-Travelling east, into the valleys of Cappadocia, we’ll spend three full days enjoying the surreal volcanic landscape with its rock-cut dwellings and churches, an area designated as a World Heritage site by UNESCO.
+We’ve also prepared an optional Cappadocia extension, April 17 — 20.
+Extension participants will follow caravan routes through the Toros (Taurus) Mountains and onto the vast Anatolian Plateau.
+There, we’ll visit the old Silk Road town of Konya, a center of Sufi culture, best known for its Whirling Dervishes.
+Travelling east, into the valleys of Cappadocia, we’ll spend two full days enjoying the surreal volcanic landscape with its rock-cut dwellings and churches, an area designated as a World Heritage site by UNESCO.
 Our accommodations will be a small inn whose guest rooms—with all modern amenities—have been cut into the “living” rock.

 As always, we’re delighted to design add-on programs for Istanbul and any other region of Turkey, northern Syria, or the Greek Islands.